person-al/person-al.github.io/_posts/2021-12-28-🌰-a-collection-of-journaling-methods.md

 >
 >...
 >
->==What are morning pages?
-Put simply, the morning pages are three pages of longhand writing, strictly stream-of-consciousness==: “Oh, god, another morning.
+><mark>What are morning pages?
+Put simply, the morning pages are three pages of longhand writing, strictly stream-of-consciousness</mark>: “Oh, god, another morning.
 I have NOTHING to say.
 I need to wash the curtains.
 Did I get my laundry yesterday?
 Blah, blah, blah ...”
 They might also, more ingloriously, be called brain drain,since that is one of their main functions.
 >
 >...
 >
 >The morning pages are not supposed to sound smart—although sometimes they might.
 Most times they won’t, and nobody will ever know except you.
-Nobody is allowed to read your morning pages except you. ==And you shouldn’t even read them yourself for the first eight weeks or so.== Just write three pages, and stick them into an envelope.
+Nobody is allowed to read your morning pages except you. <mark>And you shouldn’t even read them yourself for the first eight weeks or so.</mark> Just write three pages, and stick them into an envelope.
 Or write three pages in a spiral notebook and don’t leaf back through.
 Just write three pages ... and write three more pages the next day.

 (Note: longhand writing here means "handwritten in full sentences, not shorthand".
 Granted, I'm not sure who uses [shorthand](https://en.wikipedia.org/wiki/Shorthand) these days.)